Southwest Baggage Weight For (2026)

 6. Can I combine weight between two bags?

 No. Each bag must meet the individual weight limit.
-You cannot redistribute weight to avoid overweight fees.
+You cannot redistribute weight to avoid Heavy fees.

 7. What if my bag is 1 pound over 50 lbs?

-Even 1 pound over the limit requires paying the overweight baggage fee.
+Even 1 pound over the limit requires paying the Heavy baggage fee.
 It’s best to use a home luggage scale before leaving for the airport.

 8. Are sports equipment or musical instruments treated differently?